tarwn/lessthandot-hugo/blogs/content/posts/2011-07-15-format-function-in-sql-server.md

 If you are a .NET programmer then this function should look very familiar to you

-Let&#8217;s take a look at how it all works, first let&#8217;s create a table and inserts some locales info so that it will be easier to show the different output later
+Let's take a look at how it all works, first let's create a table and inserts some locales info so that it will be easier to show the different output later

 sql
 CREATE TABLE Locales(locale varchar(100))